apple-phi/thtools/docs/source/index.rst

 It's still in the making, so please leave a feature request if there is anything else you would like to see!

+It currently provides the ability to:
+* Find the activation level of a toehold switch.
+* Test a switch for how specific it is to the target RNA.
+* Compare switch attributes across temperature ranges.

 Installation
 ------------
 We distribute CPython wheels for Python 3.6-3.9 in all major operating systems.